 An important thing to consider is that those engaging in the transfer process from an NCAA D3 institution to a D1 or D2 university must register with the NCAA Eligibility Center.
 Those who were already D1 and D2 student-athletes know the NCAA Clearinghouse well, but D3 student-athletes might not have any experience with it.
 If you’re a D3 student-athlete looking to head to a different D3 school, you don’t need to register with the NCAA Clearinghouse, and you can self-release yourself and then do the contacting.
 Division terms also allow you to the NCAA transfer portal if you’d like.

-If you need to follow NAIA to NCAA transfer rules, rest assured that they're simpler.
-These NAIA to NCAA transfer rules don't require you to procure a release from your current institution, but doing so is highly encouraged, and most NCAA schools will not speak to you until it's done.
-NAIA to NCAA transfer rules also require you to be approved by the NCAA Eligibility Center unless you're heading to a D3 school.
-If you're going in the opposite direction, out of the NCAA and into the NAIA, you need to register with the NAIA Eligibility Center and meet that organization's transfer rules.
+If you need to follow NAIA to NCAA transfer rules, rest assured that they’re simpler.
+While the NCAA does not require NAIA athletes to be in the transfer portal, NCAA coaches are prohibited from having contact with any student-athlete who is currently enrolled at any NCAA or NAIA 4-year institution.
+NAIA athletes will need a permission-to-contact letter from their current athletic department or compliance office allowing them to start the recruiting process with another coach.
+NAIA to NCAA transfer rules don’t require you to procure a release from your current institution, but doing so is highly encouraged, and most NCAA schools will not speak to you until it’s done.
+NAIA to NCAA transfer rules also require you to be approved by the NCAA Eligibility Center unless you’re heading to a D3 school.
+If you’re going in the opposite direction, out of the NCAA and into the NAIA, you need to register with the NAIA Eligibility Center and meet that organization’s transfer rules.

 The division terms that apply when transferring from a D3 or D2 school to a D1 institution occur if you’re a baseball, basketball, football or men’s ice hockey player.
 You’ll likely need to sit out a year, something that wouldn’t be required if you did a switch amongst D2 and D3 colleges.